-Table 3-1: Dosimeter views and definitions
+Table 3-1: Dosimeter parameters and definitions (continued)

-Edge Measurement descriptors/variants
+Edge Measurement Descriptors/Variants

-The following is an explanation of the Edge descriptors and equivalents for LMAX, Lmin, & Lpk.
+The following is an explanation of the Edge descriptors and equivalents for Lmax, Lmin, and Lcpk.

-Descriptors Variants Lmax variants Sound pressure level -is the basic measure of noise loudness, expressed in decibels.
-(In DMS this is noted as "SPL") Lasmx Maximum sound level-is the highest sound level recorded during a measurement interval with a particular response setting (Slow or Fast) and weighting (A or C).
-LMAX is the highest value that is included in Lavg or dose calculations.
+Descriptors Variants Lasmx Maximum sound level -is the highest sound level recorded during a measurement interval with a particular response setting (Slow or Fast) and weighting (A or C).
+Lmax is the highest value that is included in Lavg or dose calculations.
 Under OSHA regulations, unprotected workers may not be exposed to maximum sound levels greater than 115 dB, measured with a Slow response rate.
-Lcpk Peak Level-is the highest instantaneous sound pressure level recorded during a measurement interval.
+Lapk Peak Level -is the highest instantaneous sound pressure level recorded during a measurement interval.
 Unlike the maximum level, the peak is detected independently of dosimeter settings for response rate or weighting.
 Under OSHA regulations, unprotected workers may not be exposed to peak sound levels greater than 140 dB.
-Minimum sound level -The lowest sampled sound level during the measurement interval allowing for the unit's Response Time setting (Fast or Slow).
+Minimum sound level -the lowest sampled sound level during the measurement interval allowing for the unit's Response Time setting (Fast or Slow).